sidestream-tech/.github/.github/ISSUE_TEMPLATE/30-milestone.md

 ---
 ## Milestone Scope

 The milestone scope is about the full scope of a budget that was agreed to with a customer.
 So when the below scope is completed, the customer should be happy to pay and the product iteration should be done.
-This issue serves as an overview of overall progress and to discuss and adapt scope if required.
+This issue also serves to discuss and adapt scope if required.

 The milestone scope is closely related but not identical to the breakdown: The breakdown's goal is to inform a fulfilment crowd of people about how the full project scope will be implemented, the milestone's goal is to fix an agreement with non-technical customers about deliverable that we should implement.